Music of New Zealand: Blues

 The history of blues in New Zealand dates from the 1960s.
 The earliest blues influences on New Zealand musicians originated with white British blues musicians like The Animals and The Rolling Stones, and later the blues-tinged rock of groups such as Led Zeppelin.
 The first American blues artist to make a big impact in New Zealand was Stevie Ray Vaughan in the early 1980s.
 Other blues-related genres such as soul and gospel almost completely by-passed New Zealand audiences, except for a handful of hits from cross-over artists such as Ray Charles.
 New Zealand does not have its own distinctive blues style.

-European folk music
+Folk music

+The Wellerman sea shanty originated in New Zealand.
+Folk music has a long history and folk clubs existed since the 1970s.

 Brass bands

 New Zealand has a proud history of brass bands, with regular provincial contests.
+The earliest bands were garrison or religious bands but the late 19th century and early 20th century saw the growth of community brass bands, along with the construction of bandstands.

 Highland pipe bands

 Pipe bands became widespread during the early 20th century.
 New Zealand is said to have more pipebands per person than Scotland; historical links are maintained by Caledonian Societies throughout the country.